wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # 1. Building binary files from assembly files

-We will start with the following code.
+We will start with the following assembly code.
 This gives us a basis for filling out our application.

 *fib1.s*
 ```asm